Machiavellian intelligence hypothesis: Relations with other research

 As a concept, it is also conflated with, and mistaken for the Machiavellianism personality construct, which focuses on the affective-interpersonal traits of human beings, such as unemotionality and exploitativeness, while Machiavellian Intelligence deals with the social behaviors of primates and is not focused on immoral actions.
+Akin to the concept in psychology, "Machiavellian intelligence" is a mere borrowing of Machiavelli's name and is in no way related to the thinker himself.

 Primate social behavior

 In Chimpanzee Politics, de Waal describes the various social behaviors among chimpanzees, focusing specifically on interactions such as coat hair grooming.
 The first section explains the "submissive greeting," where a more submissive chimpanzee acknowledges a dominant one through pant-grunting, bobbing, or bringing objects like leaves or sticks.
 Dominant chimps respond by making themselves appear larger, while the submissive one may crouch or present their backside for inspection.
 Among adult males, dominance can be further exaggerated by actions like stepping over the subordinate, reinforcing social rank through physical gestures.

 Another part of the book highlights grooming as the most frequent social activity in the Arnhem colony.
 Chimpanzees gather in grooming clusters, carefully attending to each other's hair while making soft sounds.
 This behavior strengthens social bonds and demonstrates their enjoyment of being groomed.
 Meanwhile, young chimpanzees, especially those slightly older, engage in energetic play, sometimes disrupting grooming groups by running through them or throwing sand, showing the coexistence of structured social order and youthful exuberance within the chimpanzee community.

 Chimpanzees try to detect early signs of hostility to avoid conflict.
 Female aggression is described as sudden and unpredictable, while male aggression builds up gradually through body swaying, raised hackles, increased vocalizations, and ultimately an attack.